- Welcome to data.world!

 When you pull an existing dataset into your project, you're really linking to its original location.
 This means that all updates to the original data will be populated to your project automatically.
 It also means that you can't modify the underlying data or metadata within the project interface, however you can use it in queries to create the desired output.

-When adding new files, you can add data from your computer or cloud storage, urls, and integrations--just like you add data to a dataset.
+When adding new files, you can add data from your computer or cloud storage, urls, and integrations--just as we covered in adding files to datasets.

 Projects have metadata the same as datasets do, so document them in the same way as a dataset.
 For projects, the summary can be used to document your project and/or findings, keep track of your questions, to-dos, and further document your sources.
 Here are a couple of examples to demonstrate how your summary can be utilized: Exploring THOR and How is the federal government fighting the opioid epidemic?

 Once you have curated your project files and resources, you can work with them in the project workspace.
 To get to the workspace, click the Launch workspace button on the upper right corner of your project page.

 In the workspace you can manage your project files and data sources, modify the summary or data dictionary, view or download your project files, preview select file formats in-line, and write SQL or SPARQL queries against supported data files.
 Once you have output, either directly from a file or the results of a query, you can also connect them to external tools like Tableau, R, or Python through an integration.

 All data files are normalized so they're immediately queryable and joinable, whether they're similar formats or not.
 This lets you jump right into analyzing and querying to perform calculations, produce summaries, and manipulate data across many different formats and locations.